-In conclusion, the expansion of the cactus black market represents a difficult environmental problem.
+The expansion of the cactus black market represents a difficult environmental problem.
 With multiple species facing extinction, work needs to be done immediately to reverse this process.
 If certain cacti populations are removed from the ecosystem, all life in those environments will suffer immensely (Cacti).
 The animals surrounding the arid environments will lack a crucial water source that is necessary to their survival.
 Also, the additional plant life will be without an important pollination component.
 From top to bottom, cacti are an indispensable aspect of desert regions that other forms of life can’t live without (Cummings).
 Some groups of people will even be without a plant that served as a food source for years.
 While the demand for certain cacti continues to grow, this can be brought to a crawl by enforcing strict policies to those transporting plants illegally.
 Laws currently in place have helped the issue but police officers are spread thin and unable to spend resources making certain that cacti aren’t being stolen.
 High profile busts are made occasionally but hundreds in thousands of dollars in plants are still shuffled.
 By increasing law enforcement and public opinion, people can start recognizing when cacti are stolen and report it to the local authorities.
 Even the people who unknowingly use endangered cacti in their yards can gain knowledge that will aid the local environment.
 The Native Plant Conservation Campaign remains committing to enacting change that positively impacts the American ecosystem.
 As people continue to become aware of this issue and heed conservation advice, the environment will make positive strides.
 The cacti black market remains a large illegal operation but not one that is hopeless.
 Support for those protecting species that need help is crucial for the recovering cacti population.

-References:
+References

 “Cacti.”
 WWF, wwf.panda.org/what_we_do/endangered_species/cacti/.